ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/having.md

-### HAVING Clause {#having-clause}
+# HAVING Clause {#having-clause}

-Allows filtering the result received after GROUP BY, similar to the WHERE clause.
-WHERE and HAVING differ in that WHERE is performed before aggregation (GROUP BY), while HAVING is performed after it.
+Allows filtering the aggregation results produced by [GROUP BY](group-by.md).
+It is similar to the [WHERE](where.md) clause, but the difference is that `WHERE` is performed before aggregation, while `HAVING` is performed after it.

-If aggregation is not performed, HAVING can’t be used.
+It is possible to reference aggregation results from `SELECT` clause in `HAVING` clause by their alias.
+Alternatively, `HAVING` clause can filter on results of additional aggregates that are not returned in query results.

+## Limitations

+`HAVING` can’t be used if aggregation is not performed.
+Use `WHERE` instead.